Aluerie/Protobufs/README.md

 # 🍴 Fork Information

 This fork is used to compile `.proto` files into mirrored Python `.py` files with `betterproto` compiler.
-Those files or its part are later edited to be used in [Gobot1234/steam.py](<https://github.com/Gobot1234/steam.py>)
+Those files or their part are later edited to be used in [Gobot1234/steam.py](<https://github.com/Gobot1234/steam.py>).

-This repository contains extra content.
+The repository contains extra content:

 * `proto.exe` - from [protobuf/releases](<https://github.com/protocolbuffers/protobuf/releases/>).
 * `compile.ps1` file in it for easy compiling files in batches.